Skip to content

 }.run()

-After you've added stove-ktor-testing-e2e dependency, and configured the application's main function for Stove to enter, it is time to run your application for the first time from the test-context with Stove.
+After you've added stove-ktor dependency and your preferred DI framework, and configured the application's main function for Stove to enter, it is time to run your application for the first time from the test-context with Stove.

 Tuning the application's entry point